Topic: Leadership

 What can organisations do to help prevent leader burnout?

-1. recognise and show appreciation to leaders often.
+1. Recognise and show appreciation to leaders often.
 We tend to focus on recognising employees and ensuring they feel appreciated, but since leaders are employees too, be sure to include them in your employee recognition efforts.
 Encourage employees to recognise up (recognise their leaders), senior leaders to show appreciation to the leaders on their teams, and leaders to recognise one another.

 2. Consult with managers on changes and new initiatives.
 Don’t just tell managers what changes you’re planning on making in the organisation or which new initiatives and programs you’re launching—get them involved in the decision-making.
 Communicate how changes will affect them, get their feedback, and provide the resources, support, and appreciation to manage the change.